michaelgrosner/tribeca/README.md

     2) `dev`

   * MongoDbUrl - If you are on OS X, change "tribeca-mongo" in the URL to the output of `boot2docker ip` on your host machine.
 If you are running an existing mongoDB instance, replace the URL with the existing instance's URL.
+If you are running from a Linux machine and set up mongo in step 1, you should not have to modify anything.

 3) Save the Dockerfile, preferably in a secure location and in an empty directory.
 Build the image from the Dockerfile `docker build -t tribeca .`

-4) Run the container `docker run -p 3000:3000 --name tribeca -d tribeca`.
+4) Run the container `docker run -p 3000:3000 --link tribeca-mongo:mongo --name tribeca -d tribeca`.
 If you run `docker ps`, you should see tribeca and mongo containers running.

-5) Open your browser to http://localhost:3000.
-Set up parameters to your trading liking.
+5) Open your web browser to connect to port 3000 of the machine running tribeca.
+If you're running tribeca locally on Mac/Windows, replace "localhost" with the address returned by `boot2docker ip`.

-6) Click the "BTC/USD" button in the web admin so it is green to start making markets
+6) Set up trading parameters to your liking in the web UI.
+Click the "BTC/USD" button so it is green to start making markets.

 #### Quoting Parameters